blueimp/Gallery/README.md

 The Gallery can be controlled with the following keyboard shortcuts:

-- `Return`: Toggle controls visibility.
+- `Enter`: Toggle controls visibility.
-- `Esc`: Close the Gallery lightbox.
+- `Escape`: Close the Gallery lightbox.
 - `Space`: Toggle the slideshow (play/pause).
-- `Left`: Move to the previous slide.
+- `ArrowLeft`: Move to the previous slide.
-- `Right`: Move to the next slide.
+- `ArrowRight`: Move to the next slide.

 Please note that setting the `carousel` option to `true` disables the keyboard shortcuts by default.